 - You will have to enter your passcode here to enable you to change the setting

-- If yours is set to “Immediately” that means a passcode is necessary every single time.
+- If yours is set to Require Passcode “Immediately” that means a passcode is necessary every single time.
 If you tap where it reads “immediately,” you should now see options for 1, 5, or 15 minutes or 1 hour and 4 hours.
-If you choose 1 hour, this means that even though your screen goes dark or “locks” you will only need a simple swipe right to unlock it, UNLESS more than 1 hour has passed.
+(Immediately will be your only option if you use Apple Pay or Face ID) If you choose 1 hour, this means that even though your screen goes dark or “locks” you will only need a simple swipe right to unlock it, UNLESS more than 1 hour has passed.
 If the hour has passed, then you will need the passcode.
 You can turn it off altogether if you prefer with the option at the top, “Turn Passcode Off”

 To keep your Android phone / tablet from turning the screen off